dgusfr/dgusfr/README.md

 ## 👋 Hello!
 Welcome to my GitHub profile.

-My name is Diego Nascimento, and I am passionate about technology and software development.
+My name is Diego Franco, and I am passionate about technology and software development.
 Based in Jundiaí, São Paulo, Brazil, I am currently a student of **Computer Engineering** and work as an **Operations Analyst**.
 My focus is on learning, building, and sharing knowledge in the computing and technology ecosystem.

 ---